• Skip to main content

 Jump to Recipe Print Recipe

 These Rolo pretzel cookies are made with both brown and granulated sugars, crushed pretzels, and wrapped around a Rolo.
 The prep time is under 10 minutes.
 What else could you want in a cookie?
-Find these and other dessert recipes here.
+See all of our delicious cookie recipes or try these festive holiday cookies.

 White plate of Rolo Pretzel Cookies with a few scattered Rolos.

-This weekend I made these amazing Rolo cookies after I was asked to bake for our new families at our school.
+This weekend, I made these amazing Pretzel cookies with Rolos, after I was asked to bake for our new families at my children’s school.

-We are having back-to-school night tomorrow and they welcome all the new families with a basket filled with cookies and treats.
+We are having back-to-school night tomorrow, and we welcome all the new families with a basket filled with cookies and treats.
 I think it is a really nice touch.

 Jump to: